 This is a highly competitive, limited program.
-The two students per year who matriculate receive scholarships that cover tuition throughout the program.
+Students who matriculate receive tuition scholarships throughout the program.
 In addition to outstanding grades and MCAT scores, the applicant should provide evidence of enthusiasm and aptitude for research, with prior research experience beyond that of college courses.
 This is an important factor in evaluation of the application.